linode/docs/docs/platform/object-storage/pricing-and-limitations/index.md

 ## Rate Limiting

-Users accessing Object Storage resources are limited to 750 requests per second, per IP address.
+Users accessing Object Storage resources are limited to 750 requests per second, per bucket.

 {{< note >}}
 The rate limits for Object Storage may be subject to change.
 This document will be updated to include any future changes.